queryluke/masseffect-5e-data/text/en/subspecies/cybernetic-augmentation.md

 ---
 name: Cybernetic Augmentation
 ---
-You have a cybernetic augmentation.
-Choose one of the following:
+Along with their suits, quarians also have extensive cybernetic augmentations integrated into their bodies.
+When receiving your augmentations, you can choose from the following specializations.